HalilCan/codeGPT-assistant-extension/README.md

 CodeGPT Assistant is your intelligent coding co-pilot that lives in the editor.
 It has near-complete CoPilot X parity with some additional features and near-effortless extensibility.
 I initially made it for myself, and still use it daily.
 You can edit `prompts.json` to easily add more AI actions and interface elements.

+You do not need an API key.
+This does not use the OpenAI API.

 CodeGPT Assistant comes with the following actions:

 ![CodeGPT Assistant Command Palette Screenshot](https://github.com/HalilCan/codeGPT-assistant-extension/blob/main/media/screenshots/command-palette.png?raw=true)